wuxxin/welltrack/dev/system-workflow.md

 ## Project Awareness & Context

-- **Always read `dev/product-requirements.md` and `dev/development.md`** at the start of a new conversation to understand the project's architecture, goals, style, and constraints.
+- **Always read `dev/development.md`** at the start of a new conversation to understand the project's architecture, goals, style, and constraints.
+- **Use consistent naming conventions, file structure, and architecture patterns** as described in `dev/development.md`.
 - The `dev/tasks.md` file is used to track the implementation of new features.
-- **Use consistent naming conventions, file structure, and architecture patterns** as described in `dev/development.md`.

 ## Task Completion